Youda008/DoomRunner/README.md

 The map list and IWAD list are automatically updated from selected directory, so everytime you download a new WAD, you don't need to manually add it to the launcher.
 The mod list supports drag&drop from directory window and internal drag&drop for reordering the files.

+## Project's state

+The development is at its end.
+There are not going to be any new major features, only bug-fixes of reported issues and small refinements.

 ## Download

 Pre-compiled executables for different operating systems can be found on [release page](https://github.com/Youda008/DoomRunner/releases)

 32-bit Linux build is currently not supported, because i don't have enough space on disk to install yet another operating system.
 But you can build it yourself, it shouldn't be hard.

-For Windows I only provide statically linked executable, because dynamic one does not make much sense.
-On Windows installing the Qt DLLs required to run this program is pain in the ass, and it's much easier to bundle everything together in a single file.
-If you really want the dynamic version, because you use lot's of Qt applications and saving those 20MB sounds worth it, please create an issue.
+For Windows I only provide statically linked executable, because installing the Qt DLLs required to run this program is too much work and it's easier to have everything bundled together.

 ## How to install and run